com-chain/currency/README.md

 Smart-contract templates for com-chain hosted currency

 Those are free and open-source Smartcontracts to run an ethereum token based currency and barter system.
-It was created and is maintained by Florian and Dominique on behalf of Monnaie Leman the Leman Lake Local Currency.
-Then used as templates for the other currency hosted by Com-Chain (see com-chain.org)
+It was created and by Florian and Dominique on behalf of Monnaie Leman the Leman Lake Local Currency.
+Then maintained and used as templates for the other currency hosted by Com-Chain (see com-chain.org)

 ## Features